sarchlab/akita_docs/docs/mgpusim/page_migration.md

 Before processing the page migration, the first problem that needs to be addressed is when to process the page migration.
 To this end, there are several page migration polices have been proposed by researchers.
 The on-demand page migration is widely implemented in current GPUs

-## component by component development
+## Component by Component Development

 Before modifying components, a new __memory control protocol__ needs to be designed to support page migration.
 The memory control protocol is used to assign page migration commands that aforementioned and get response message in intra-GPU communication(`driver` to `GPU`) and inter-GPU communication(`CP` to `CU`, `Cache`, `TLB`, `RDMA` and `DRAM`)

 The concrete information of memory control protocol shown below: